Horlarwumhe/glass/README.md

-Glass is a mini WSGI routing library for building web applications.
-It comes with bultin template engine.
-It is micro-framework because it comes with limited tools for web development.
-But it is extensible.
+Glass is a lightweight `WSGI`_ web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+GLass comes with template engine similar to django template engine.

-Glass  comes with builtin development server.
+Glass  comes with a builtin development server.

 ## Installation